tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 * [`remark-cli`][remark-cli]: a command-line interface based on `unified` and `remark`

+Support for additional markup and output (like footnotes, frontmatter, directives, ToCs, GFM, MDX) is provided by various [plugins][remark-plugins].

 For [ALE][] integration with [Vim][], I needed a command line interface, so the last package in the above stack was what I wanted.